 The photographs that you will see in this blog post are from their photographer, Two Rings Photography, and included 7 hours of photography with 2 shooters – a $3,000 total.

 Her wedding dress (on the left) was from Signature Bridal and was approximately $3,000 with alterations.
 The dress on the right was the reception dress that she changed into later in the evening and it was an additional cost.

 The Venue was Antebellum Oaks in Austin, Texas.
 The rate was $4,500 and was a little lower than a peak day, since this wedding was held on a Friday.

 The wedding cake was a 4 tier fondant cake with a rhinestone wrap on each tier.
 It was from Amazing Cakes of Austin and was $1,500

 The decor was beautiful, with tall floral arrangements on 7 of the tables and 8 low arrangements on the remaining tables and a heavily decorated head table and cake table.
 They were filled with a variety of flowers, focusing on roses, hydrangeas, and succulents in colors of peach, green, white, and grey.
 The brides bouquet and wedding party flowers were equally gorgeous.
 Malleret Designs was the florist and the total was $5,019 with installation and tear down as well.

-The caterer was well done by Southern’s Fine Dining and the food was out of this world delicious.
-The menu consisted of Local Flair passed appetizers of pipeline quesadillas, Texas smoked kettle chip with smoked brisket, and a chef attended Elote station.
+The catering was well done by Southern’s Fine Dining and the food was out of this world delicious.
+The menu consisted of local flair passed appetizers of pipeline quesadillas, Texas smoked kettle chip with smoked brisket, and a chef attended Elote station.